UllashSaha/vehicle-management-system/README.md

 # Vehicle Management System
    A web-based car rental management system that simplifies day to day car rental operations.
-The software stores and manages information of cars, clients, employees, invoices, and other entities.
-It ensures user authentication, security and manages users' profile.
+The software stores and manages information on cars, clients, employees, invoices, and other entities.
+It ensures users authentication, security and manages users' profile.

 ## Features
 1. CRUD operations for Vehicle, Supplier, Employee, Client, Invoice and other entities.